godotengine/godot-website/collections/_article/godot-gets-new-inspector.md

 #### New Spin-Slider for numerical editing

 A new Spin-Slider (mix of SpinBox and Slider) was added for numerical entry.
-It alows:
+It allows:

 * Editing values in absolute range (via slider)
 * Editing values in relative range (via spin, just drag it from left to right)
-* Editing values numerically (simply click it and enter a numer)
+* Editing values numerically (simply click it and enter a number)

 ![](/storage/app/media/inspector/spin_slider.gif)